1950–51 USM Alger season

 In the 1950–51 season, USM Alger is competing in the Second Division for the 14th season French colonial era, as well as the Forconi Cup.
 They competing in First Division, and the Forconi Cup.

+Squad list

+Players and squad numbers last updated on 24 September 1950.Note: Flags indicate national team as has been defined under FIFA eligibility rules.
+Players may hold more than one non-FIFA nationality.